mira-kine/advanced-react-notes/src/week-4-notes/redux.md

 ### Add slice reducer to our store

+- make sure your provider wraps the component you need

 ```
 <!-- import _____ reducer from where your slice is.
 You can name it what you want but convention would be to call it ____Reducer fr ex. counterReducer-->